aurora-is-near/doc.aurora.dev/docs/onboard/integration-example.md

 ---

-In this article, we will go through a development of a simple [Web3Modal](https://docs.walletconnect.com/web3modal/about) example to use Aurora Pass in a DApp.
+In this article, we will go through the development of a simple [Web3Modal](https://docs.walletconnect.com/web3modal/about) example to use Aurora Pass in a DApp.

 ### Create a simple React app

 To start, let's create a React application by using `create-react-app`.
-Of course, you can just use your already existing codebase instead, we're doing this just for the demonstration purposes.
+Of course, you can just use your already existing codebase instead, we're doing this just for demonstration purposes.
 You will need to run in your terminal:

 ```bash